Common Counseling Questions

 Do you take insurance?

-If you would like to use your insurance, we can provide a super-bill that you may submit to your insurance company for possible reimbursement.
-Because we do not accept insurance, we are considered an out-of-network provider and you should check those benefits in your plan.
+If you’d like to use your insurance, we can provide a superbill you may submit for possible reimbursement.
+In this case, we are considered out-of-network providers, and we recommend checking your out-of-network benefits in advance.

 How do I schedule an appointment?